jhudsy/blunderbuss/STOCKFISH_INTEGRATION.md

 ## Overview

-This branch (`feature/stockfish-evaluation`) introduces a major change to how puzzle moves are validated.
+This branch (`feature/stockfish-evaluation`) introduces a major change to how puzzle moves are validated in Blunderbuss.
 Instead of requiring an exact match to a predetermined correct move (SAN comparison), the system now uses Stockfish chess engine to evaluate positions and accepts any move that maintains the win likelihood within a 10% threshold.

 ## Key Changes